Exawind/amr-wind/docs/sphinx/user/build.rst

    Directory for saving gold files when using :program:`fcompare`.
 Default: ""

+.. cmakeval:: AMR_WIND_TEST_WITH_PYTHON

+   Enable performing tests that rely on python, primarily consists of checks for post-processing scripts in tools directory.
+Default: OFF

 .. cmakeval:: AMR_WIND_ENABLE_ALL_WARNINGS

    Enable compiler warnings during build.
 Default: OFF